Keep Frozen part four

 Mixed media installation and performance (2016)

-12 commissioned paintings, each 120x40 cm, ship-paint on aluminium; heap of net as a 'found sculpture' from the bottom of the sea; an inscription on the wall quoting Allan Sekula´s Fish Story; sculpture 'Golden hip', ca. 50x50x100 (irregular size), wireframe, gips, plaster, paper-mâché and 23.75 karat 'Rosenoble' gold leafs; HD16:9 video loop 'Material Puffin' on a 24 inch flatscreen monitor; workers performance during the Vernissage later replaced by a documentation video showed on a 12 screen flatscreen monitor during the exhibition period.
+12 commissioned paintings, each 120x40 cm, ship-paint on aluminium; heap of net as a 'found sculpture' from the bottom of the sea; an inscription on the wall quoting Allan Sekula´s Fish Story; sculpture 'Golden Ship', ca. 50x50x100 (irregular size), wireframe, gips, plaster, paper-mâché and 23.75 karat 'Rosenoble' gold leafs; HD16:9 video loop 'Material Puffin' on a 24 inch flatscreen monitor; workers performance during the Vernissage later replaced by a documentation video showed on a 12 screen flatscreen monitor during the exhibition period.

 Video documentation by Carolina Salas.